16 Great Reasons to Visit Brasov, Romania in 2025

 16. Stunning hiking locations right outside the city

-Visiting Brașov will not take long so if you are planning on staying more than just a couple of days you can go for a hike.
-There are plenty of beautiful spots for hiking in the surroundings of the city.
+Visiting Brașov will not take long, so if you are planning on staying more than just a couple of days, you can go for a hike.
+There are plenty of beautiful spots for hiking close to the city.
 The most famous ones are the Piatra Mare Mountains with the Seven Ladders Canyon, Postăvarul Massif, and Solomon’s Rocks.

-Piatra Mare Mountains is a small mountain range near the town of Predeal, south of Brașov.
+The Piatra Mare Mountains are a small mountain range near Predeal, south of Brașov.
 There are plenty of beautiful spots for a hike, including an ice cave (Peștera de Gheață).
 Here you can find the Seven Ladders Canyon, about 15 kilometers from Brașov.
 The place gets its name from the seven waterfalls that you can find in the nearby surroundings.
 Enjoy beautiful mountain views and rich green forests.
 You can also join a guided Half-Day trip to the Seven Ladders Canyon.

-Solomon’s Rocks is quite a popular hiking location only 7 kilometers from Brașov old town.
+Solomon’s Rocks is a popular hiking location, only 7 kilometers from Brașov’s old town.
 The name is due to yet another legend narrating that the Hungarian king Solomon was running away from his enemies and jumped with his horse from one rock to the other, while his followers fell into the valley in between.

-I could find even more reasons to visit this beautiful city and I might be biased but I’ll let you decide for yourself.
-If you’re planning on visiting and want some more advice, feel free to contact me here.
+I could find even more reasons to visit this beautiful city, and I might be biased, but I’ll let you decide for yourself.
+If you’re planning on visiting and want more advice, feel free to contact me here.
 I’ll be happy to give you some tips, help with translations, or advise on where to stay.

 While you’re in Brașov, you may also want to look into visiting Sibiu, another wonderful city in Transylvania.